 - General Annual Grant- income received from the ESFA to cover normal running costs of the academy trust.
-Under the funding agreement with the Secretary of state, the academy was not subject to a limit on the amount of GAG it could carry forward as at 31 August 2020. - Other DfE/ ESFA grants- this includes pupil premium, teachers' pay grant and teachers' pension grant. - Other government grants- this includes SEN income received from the local authority. - Other restricted funds- this includes restricted donations. - The transfer between funds partially relates to the purchase of fixed assets in the year and the balance is due to the deficit for the year being supported by unrestricted funds.
+Under the funding agreement with the Secretary of state, the academy was not subject to a limit on the amount of GAG it could carry forward as at 31 August 2020. - Other DfE/ ESFA grants- this includes Covid mass testing income and Free School Meals Grant. - · Other government grants- this includes SEN income received from the local authority. - · Other restricted funds- this includes restricted donations. - The transfer between funds relates to the purchase of fixed assets in the year.